tt6746690/cv_project/README.md

             + RGB imaging: minimize a function that captures 1) spatial smoothness 2) color correlation (constant hue assumption)
                 + sequential demosaicing: as G sampled 2x than R,B, interpolate G first, then compute R,B with constant hue assumption
         + _learning-based methods_
 + constant hue assumption
         + is valid for multispectral imaging, since all C2B camera doing is spatially sampling view of the scene under different illumination conditions.
 For the setting of {R,G,B} imaging, methods like assorted pixels, etc. (that exploit the constant hue assumption) definitely an improvement over the existing interpolation schemes.
-        + for downstream reconstruction tasks like, structured light, photometric stereo, etc. would not expect methods that exploits this assumption to work
+        + for downstream reconstruction tasks like, structured light, photometric stereo, etc. would not expect methods that exploits this assumption to work.
+Inter-channel correlation is low locally, so methods like bicubic interpolation (that works independently on each channel) might be best it can be.
+However, for structured light, illumination patterns are shifted spatially, so color intensities might correlate cross-channel but at some spatial offset.
 + feasibility
     + datasets (some demosaicing methods are data-driven, i.e. assorted pixels)
         + full-res ground truth image, downsampled to fit the resolution of spatial sampling, train a model to minimize some reconstruction error